matheusazzi/front-start/README.md

 - HTML5 Boilerplate
 - Swig Template Engine, for smart views
-- Bower, as a package manager
+- NPM as a package manager
 - Sass (with libsass for higher performance)
-- ES6 Ready and ESLint
+- ES6/JSX Ready and ESLint
-- Test suite with Karma
+- Test Suite with Karma, Mocha, Expect and Sinon
-- Auto Prefixer
+- Autoprefixer
-- Browser Sync
+- Browser Sync (live browser reloading and cross-device synchronization)
-- jQuery, Normalize and Modernizr
+- jQuery and Normalize as default
 - [Bourbon](http://bourbon.io/) and [Neat](http://neat.bourbon.io/) to provide some mixins and a Grid System
 - HTML minification
 - Assets are concatenated and compressed (JS, CSS and images)